GROUP KETAMINE THERAPY

 Group Ketamine Therapy in Scottsdale

-Innerbloom Medical offers small-group ketamine therapy sessions — a physician-supervised experience for three to four patients in a shared, intentional space.
-Every participant is individually screened.
-No group proceeds without physician clearance for each member.
+Innerbloom offers small-group ketamine therapy — a physician-supervised experience for 3–4 patients in a shared, intentional space.
+Every participant is individually screened and cleared before any group proceeds.

 What Group Ketamine Therapy Is

-Depression, anxiety, and trauma are isolating experiences.
-One of the consistent findings in the psychedelic-assisted therapy literature is that the social context of a healing experience matters.
-Being in a group — even a small one — can reduce the sense of isolation that accompanies mental health struggles and amplify the meaning-making that follows a ketamine session.
+Depression, anxiety, and trauma are isolating.
+Research on ketamine-assisted therapy consistently shows that social context matters.
+Being in a group — even a small one — can reduce isolation and amplify the meaning-making that follows a ketamine session.

 Who Group Sessions Are For

-Group ketamine sessions at Innerbloom are designed for two types of patients.
-The first group is patients who have completed an individual induction series and are looking for an ongoing, community-embedded maintenance experience.
-The second group is patients who are exploring ketamine therapy for the first time and prefer a group context — whether for reasons of comfort, community, or cost.
+Group sessions are designed for two types of patients: those who have completed an individual induction series and want an ongoing community-embedded maintenance experience, and first-timers who prefer a group context for reasons of comfort, community, or cost.

 Frequently Asked Questions

-Is it safe to do ketamine with other people present?↓
+Is it safe to do ketamine with others present?↓

-Yes, when conducted under proper physician supervision.
-Each participant is individually screened, individually dosed, and individually monitored throughout the session.
-The presence of other participants does not reduce the medical oversight applied to each person.
-Dr. Zabel is present throughout the session to monitor all participants and respond immediately to any concern.
+Yes, under proper physician supervision.
+Each participant is individually screened, dosed, and monitored.
+The presence of other participants doesn't reduce the medical oversight applied to each person — Dr. Zabel is present throughout and responds immediately to any concern.

 Will I have privacy?↓

-The group setting is designed with privacy and dignity in mind.
-Participants are positioned in their own defined spaces and are not required to interact during the session itself.
-The post-session integration discussion, if you choose to participate, is conducted in a structured and facilitated format.
-Anything shared in that context remains confidential to the group.
+Participants are positioned in their own defined spaces and are not required to interact during the session.
+The post-session integration discussion is optional.
+Anything shared in that context stays confidential to the group.

-Do I need to have done ketamine before joining a group session?↓
+Do I need to have done ketamine before?↓

-Not necessarily, but individual induction series experience is strongly preferred for most participants.
-If you have never received ketamine therapy, Dr. Zabel will assess during the intake whether a group session or an individual session is the more appropriate starting point.
-First-time patients who are medically appropriate and comfortable with the group format may proceed directly to a group session.
+Prior individual experience is strongly preferred, but not required.
+If you've never received ketamine therapy, Dr. Zabel will assess during intake whether a group or individual session is the better starting point.

-How is a group session different from doing it solo?↓
+How is a group session different from solo?↓

-The ketamine experience itself is largely internal and independent of external setting for most patients.
-What differs is the relational context — the awareness that others are present, the shared pre- and post-session discussion, and the integration conversation that follows.
-Many patients find the group container adds meaning and reduces the sense of isolation.
+The ketamine experience itself is largely internal.
+What differs is the relational context — the shared pre- and post-session space and the optional integration conversation.
+Many patients find the group container reduces isolation.
 Others prefer the privacy of a solo session.
-Both are available at Innerbloom.
+Both are available.

-The first step is a physician intake with Dr. Zabel.
-During the intake, he will determine whether a group session is appropriate for you and will match you to a compatible group based on clinical profile, goals, and availability.
-The matching process is physician-guided to ensure clinical compatibility.
+Start with a physician intake.
+Dr. Zabel will determine whether a group session is appropriate and match you to a compatible group based on clinical profile, goals, and availability.

-All participants require a physician intake — it is free and is the first step.
+All participants require a physician intake — free and the first step.

 Book Free Physician Intake